oddbird/true/README.md

    sassTrue.runSass({file: sassFile}, describe, it);
    ```

-4. Run Mocha, and see your Sass tests reported as individual test results.
+4. Run Mocha, and see your Sass tests reported in the command line.

 You can call `runSass` more than once, if you have multiple Sass test files you
 want to run separately.